India moves toward ban on loose cigarettes to deter smoking

 More than 70 percent of the cigarettes sold in India are loose.

-Shares in India's largest cigarette maker, ITC Ltd, fell 5.2 percent, its biggest daily drop in five months, and Godfrey Phillips India Ltd lost nearly 9 percent.
-By comparison, the main Mumbai market index fell 0.8 percent.
+Shares in India's largest cigarette maker, ITC Ltd (ITC.NS), fell 5.2 percent, its biggest daily drop in five months, and Godfrey Phillips India Ltd (GDFR.NS) lost nearly 9 percent.
+By comparison, the Nifty fell 0.8 percent.

 As many as 900,000 people in India die from tobacco-related diseases a year, and that number could jump to 1.5 million by 2020, the International Tobacco Control Project estimates.

-India is a party to The World Health Organization (WHO) Framework Convention on Tobacco Control, which states that countries "shall endeavor" to prohibit sales of loose cigarettes, which are more affordable for minors.
+India is a party to The World Health Organization (WHO) Framework Convention on Tobacco Control, which states that countries "shall endeavour" to prohibit sales of loose cigarettes, which are more affordable for minors.

 The panel's recommendation also calls for an increase in the minimum legal age for buying tobacco products and a rise in the penalties for violators.
 Details on how the government would implement such a ban on single smokes were not disclosed.